D7ry/cs184-proj-writeup/proj1/writeup.md

 ```
 Bilinear level sampling can be further combined with bilinear texture sampling, leading the trilinear sampling with the best quality at the cost of performance.

-To compare and contrast pixel sampling, level sampling, and super sampling:
+To compare and contrast pixel sampling, level sampling, and supersampling:

-Super sampling achieves the best quality by compressing multiple pixels into one at the most performance cost.
+Supersampling achieves the best quality by compressing multiple pixels into one at the most performance cost.

 Bilinear pixel sampling is less performance intensive by sampling from 4 adjacent texels; it provides some quality improvement over nearest pixel sampling.

-Level sampling(nearest/bilinear) is the best of both worlds: it provides a decent quality improvement over bilinear pixel sampling, and is less performance intensive than super sampling.
-It takes extra space to store the mipmap, but saves unnecessary memory access.
-For nearest level sampling, the quality improvement is basically free, as the frequency filter is applied during mipmap generation.
-For bilinear level sampling, the quality improvement is not free, but it is still a good tradeoff.
+Level sampling(nearest/bilinear) is the best of both worlds: it provides a decent quality improvement over bilinear pixel sampling and is less performance intensive than supersampling.
+It takes extra space to store the mipmap but saves unnecessary memory access.
+For nearest-level sampling, the quality improvement comes with little cost, as the frequency filter is applied during mipmap generation.
+For bilinear-level sampling, quality improvement is still a good trade-off.

 The visual difference is best illustrated by the following images, generated with different combinations of pixel and level sampling methods.